filipwagner-Takeda/discoverant-api-ingestion-poc/README.md

 - Built-in resilience, logging, and error recovery
 - Easier long-term maintenance
 - A pluggable architecture aligned with Spark best practices

-By adopting this shared DataSource, we reduce duplicated engineering effort and ensure that all API-powered pipelines are reliable, scalable, and easier to support.